 Insecurity can have different and mixed sources:

 Innate personality trait

 Challenging attitudes from peers in childhood and adolescence

 Any past experience of shame, guilt, or not being worthy enough left a profound scar on your self-esteem.

-On the other side, also an intrusive or extremely helpful attitude from others can leave you with the belief that you are not capable to accomplish things by yourselves.
+On the other side, an intrusive or too helpful attitude from others can leave you with the belief that you cannot accomplish things by yourself.

 I never manage to do anything right.

 No one will ever love me.